-configure PSB can be assigned to a logical domain.
+configure Incorporates a PSB into the specified PPAR.
+The incorporated PSB can be assigned to a logical domain.
 If the PPAR is powered off, or if the Oracle Solaris of the control domain is not running, the PSB is not incorporated, and it causes an error. assign Assigns a PSB to the specified PPAR.
 The assigned PSB is reserved for the specified PPAR, so the PSB cannot be incorporated in or assigned to any other PPAR.
-After assigning the PSB, the PSB is incorporated into the PPAR when the system is restarted or addboard with -c configure is executed. reserve Reserves incorporation of a PSB into the specified PPAR.
+After assigning the PSB, the PSB is incorporated into the PPAR when the system is reset or addboard with -c configure is executed. reserve Reserves incorporation of a PSB into the specified PPAR.
 The operation is the same as when -c assign is executed.